PhD Guidelines

 Return to the top of the page

-1. A total of 15 courses at the 5000 level or above [includes courses taken at MA level], consisting of: At least 11 courses (5000 level or above) in French literature and culture.
-Up to 4 courses (5000 level or above) in a related field (e.g., Comparative Literature, English, Spanish, Classics, Linguistics, Romance Linguistics, Film Studies, History, Fine Arts, Education) to be determined in consultation with the Graduate Advisor.
+1. A total of fifteen courses at the 5000 level or above, consisting of: At least eleven courses at the 5000 level or above in French literature and culture.
+Up to four courses at the 5000 level or above in a related field (e.g., Comparative Literature, English, Spanish, Classics, Linguistics, Romance Linguistics, Film Studies, History, Fine Arts, Education) to be determined in consultation with the Associate Chair for Graduate Studies. - 45 credit hours

-2. 30 hours of Dissertation Guidance (Graduate School Requirement) with no more than 10 hours taken before the completion of the PhD Comprehensive Examination.
+2. 30 hours of Dissertation Guidance (Graduate School Requirement) - 30 credit hours

-PhD students are normally allowed to take two Independent Studies courses, subject to the approval of the Director of Graduate Studies.
-However, they may not take more than two (including any taken at the Master鈥檚 level) except in exceptional circumstances and with the approval of the Director of Graduate Studies.
+PhD students are normally allowed to take two independent studies courses, subject to the approval of the Associate Chair for Graduate Studies.
+However, they may not take more than two (including any taken at the master鈥檚 level) except in exceptional circumstances and with the approval of the Associate Chair for Graduate Studies.
 Independent Study Registration Form located here.

 Return to the top of the page